sinkaroid/janda/README.md

 ## Known Issues
 #### `UnicodeEncodeError: 'charmap' codec can't encode characters`
-- It's raised when the title contains non-ascii characters, and your console can't parse them, use real console don't Git-bash.
+- It's raised when the title contains non-ascii characters, then your console can't parse them, use real console don't Git-bash.

 ## Legal
 This tool can be freely copied, modified, altered, distributed without any attribution whatsoever.
 However, if you feel